-Russia’s noncompliance with the New START Treaty, and its claimed suspension of the treaty, are unfortunate and irresponsible steps.
-Mutual compliance with New START strengthens the security of the United States, our allies and partners, Russia, and the world.
+Russia’s noncompliance with the New START Treaty, and its claimed suspension of the treaty, are irresponsible and unlawful.
+Mutual compliance with the New START Treaty strengthens the security of the United States, our allies and partners, Russia, and the world.
 Russia’s claimed suspension of the New START Treaty is legally invalid.
 As a result, Russia remains bound by its obligations under the treaty.
 The United States remains ready to work constructively with Russia to fully implement the treaty.
 Below are the facts about the current state of the treaty:

-Fact: Russia can easily remedy its current and clear noncompliance with the New START Treaty
+Fact: Russia can easily remedy its noncompliance with the New START Treaty

 - Russia’s noncompliance is clear: